High Dimensional Data Enrichment: Interpretable, Fast, and Data-Efficient: Restricted Eigenvalue Condition

 \section{Restricted Eigenvalue Condition}

-The main assumptions of Theorem \ref{theo:deter} is known as Restricted Eigenvalue (RE) condition in the literature of high dimensional statistics \cite{banerjee14, nrwy12, raskutti10}: $\inf_{\u \in \cH} \frac{1}{n} \norm{\X \u}{2}^2 \geq \kappa > 0.$ The RE condition posits that the minimum eigenvalues of the matrix $\X^T \X$ in directions restricted to $\cH$ is strictly positive.
-In this section, we show that for the design matrix $\X$ defined in \eqref{eq:x}, the RE condition holds with high probability under a suitable geometric condition we call {\em Data Enrichment Incoherence Condition} (DEIC) along with a precise characterization of group specific sample complexity.
-For the analysis, similar to existing work \cite{trop15, mend15, guba16}, we assume the design matrix to be sub-Gaussian.\footnote{Extension to an-isotropic sub-Gaussian case is straightforward by techniques developed in \cite{banerjee14, ruzh13}.} \begin{definition} We assume rows $\x_{gi}$ are i.i.d. random vectors from a non-degenerate zero-mean, isotropic sub-Gaussian distribution.
-In other words, $\ex [\x] = 0$, $\ex [\x^T \x] = \I_{p \times p}$, and $\normth{\x}{\psi_2} \leq k$.
+The main assumption of Theorem \ref{theo:deter} is known as Restricted Eigenvalue (RE) condition in the literature of high-dimensional statistics \cite{banerjee14, nrwy12, raskutti10}: $\inf_{\u \in \cH} \frac{1}{n} \norm{\X \u}{2}^2 \geq \kappa > 0.$ The RE condition posits that the minimum eigenvalues of the matrix $\X^T \X$ in directions restricted to $\cH$ is strictly positive.
+In this section, we show that for the design matrix $\X$ defined in \eqref{eq:x}, the RE condition holds with high probability under a suitable geometric condition we call {\em DAta SHaring Incoherence conditioN} (\ds) and for enough number of samples.
+We precisely characterize total and per-group sample complexities required for successful parameter recovery.
+For the analysis, similar to existing work \cite{guba16, mend15, trop15}, we assume the design matrix to be isotropic sub-Gaussian.\footnote{Extension to an-isotropic sub-Gaussian case is straightforward by techniques developed in \cite{banerjee14, ruzh13}.} \begin{definition} We assume $\x_{gi}$ are i.i.d. random vectors from a non-degenerate zero-mean, isotropic sub-Gaussian distribution.
+In other words, $\ex [\x] = 0$, $\ex [\x^T \x] = \I_{p \times p}$, and $\normth{\x}{\psi_2} \leq k_x$.
 As a consequence, $\exists \alpha > 0$ such that $\forall \u \in \sphere$ we have $ \ex|\langle \x, \u \rangle| \geq \alpha$.
-Further, we assume noise $\oomega_{gi} $ are i.i.d. zero-mean, unit-variance sub-Gaussian with $\normth{\omega_{gi}}{\psi_2} \leq K$. \end{definition}
+Further, we assume noise $w_{gi} $ are i.i.d. zero-mean, unit-variance sub-Gaussian with $\normth{w_{gi}}{\psi_2} \leq k_w$. \end{definition}

-Unlike standard high-dimensional statistical estimation, for RE condition to be true, data enriched model \eqref{eq:dirtymodel} needs to satisfy a geometric condition under which trivial solutions such as $\ddelta_g=-\ddelta_0$ for all $g \in [G]_\setminus$ are avoided.
-To get at this condition, first note that each of the linear models in \eqref{eq:dirtymodel} is a superposition model \cite{guba16} or dirty statistical model \cite{yara13}.
-RE condition of individual superposition models can be established under the so-called Structural Coherence (SC) condition \cite{guba16, mctr13}.
-However, SC conditions on each individual problem fails to utilize the true coupling structure in the data enriched model, where $\bbeta_0$ is involved in all models.
-In fact, as we show shortly, using SC on each individual models leads to radically pessimistic estimates of the sample complexity.